R-Ross414/compiler-construction-2020/bnfc-tutorial-short.md

     make

 Now you created a parser for the grammar in `grammar.cf`.
-This parse is called `TestGrammar`.
-You can call the parser on a programm written in that grammar by
+This parser is called `TestGrammar`.
+You can call the parser on a programm by

     ./TestGrammar program